-Cespedes Unmuted Do a Google search for Frank Cespedes and one result on the first page tells you that "Frank Cespedes is a professional grappler and jiu-jitsu black belt."
-It's a different Frank Cespedes than the one we spoke with for this report - the senior lecturer in the Entrepreneurial Management Unit at Harvard Business School.
-However, "our" Frank Cespedes has the moxie, purposefulness and candid demeanor that makes it feel like it wouldn't be a stretch for him to have "grappler and jiu-jitsu black belt" on his resume.
+To learn more about becoming a SMM digital sponsor, contact Mike@SalesAndMarketing.com Cespedes Unmuted Do a Google search for Frank Cespedes and one result on the first page tells you that "Frank Cespedes is a professional grappler and jiu-jitsu black belt."
+It's a different Frank Cespedes than the one we spoke with for this report - the Harvard MBA Class of 1973 graduate who is now a senior lecturer in the Entrepreneurial Management Unit at his alma mater.
+However, the Harvard MBA Frank Cespedes has the moxie, purposefulness and candid demeanor that makes it feel like it wouldn't be a stretch for him to have "grappler and jiu-jitsu black belt" on his resume.
 Cespedes was generous with his time and delightfully outspoken about a range of topics (some of which pertained to sales training) during a recent one-hour phone conversation.
 These viewpoints didn't make it into our main story, but it would be shame not to share them.